VMware Data Services Manager Kubernetes API

 • A privileged domain account that can create other domain accounts and register/configure SPNs in AD to generate a .keytab file.

-In manual mode, you will create all Active Directory configuration manually and provide it to DSM.
-You don’t need to provide any password to DSM.
+This section describes how to create all Active Directory configuration manually and provide it to DSM.
+You don’t need to provide any plaintext password to DSM, only the Kerberos service keytab.

 Create AD user and Service Principal Names (SPN) for a given DSM SQL Server instance